Alumni

 FOCUS

 The Flint Water Crisis was a man-made disaster that affected the citizens physically, mentally, financially and psychologically.
-Most of the focus has been on young children from a pediatric/clincial perspective.
+Most of the focus has been on young children from a pediatric/clinical perspective.
 I envision the adoption and operationalizing of Health Equity in All Policies where all decisions passed through legislation will have to conduct a health impact assessment.
 I also envision a Flint Youth Public Health Academy to use the water crisis story as a platform to introduce youth to public health, research, health disparities and advocacy.

 MORE ABOUT KENT